 This is the process to be an e-resident in Estonia:

 When choosing a location to establish your business there are a lot of things to think about.
-Estonia offers a lot to provide, which makes it an excellent choice for people who are just beginning to get started.
+Estonia offers an appropriate amount of resources, which makes it an excellent choice for people whose businesses are in a blueprint phase.
 Estonia has low taxes and is an international digital leader and is simple to conduct business in.

 Additionally, Company registration in Estonia allows the establishment of a legally-enforceable entity within the EU which makes it much easier for you to start a business.